ebottos94/real_estate_italy_investment_advisor/README.md

 ![Alt text](img/region_details.jpg)

-In the Province's values, if the City selected have also areas values you can go inside them :
+In the Province's values, if the selected City have also areas values you can go inside them :

 ![Alt text](img/province_details.jpg)

-And then you can see the deepest overview, the city's areas :
+And then you can see the deepest overview, the City's areas :

 ![Alt text](img/city_details.jpg)